An adjusted payoff-based procedure for normal form games: Logit rule

-Recall that we are assuming that player use the Logit decision rule in the learning process \eqref{APD}.
-We also suppose that the smoothing parameters are identical for all players, i.e., $\beta_i=\beta$ for every $i \in A$.
-Notice that, in this framework, the value $\eta$ (defined in \eqref{eta}) translates to
+$i \neq j$, where $U_{ij}^r=\sum_{k\neq i,j}X^{kr}$.
+Notice that this notion does not correspond to the standard Monderer and Shapley's \cite{ms96} notion of a potential game.\\ We suppose that the smoothing parameters are identical for all players, i.e., $\beta_i=\beta$ for every $i \in A$.
+Note that, in this framework, $\eta$ (defined in \eqref{eta}) translates to